Review and road test of the Fiat Tipo

 Across the Tipo range, the cabin has been upgraded, the main change being the addition of a trendy 7-inch TFT digital instrument cluster to replace the previous analogue dials.
 There's also a more ergonomic steering wheel and the air conditioning controls have been updated with chrome and black inserts.
 Otherwise, it's as you were.
 As before, the cabin is exceptionally roomy and is capable of accommodating three six-feet-plus adult passengers in the rear - thanks to class-leading legroom and outstanding headroom.
 Boot capacity is also best-in-class with a volume of 440-litres for this hatch.

 Market and Model

 Fiat knows that it will have to price this car competitively if it's to make any real impact at all on the Focus, Astra and Golf-dominated family hatch segment.
-So prices start at around £13,000 for the hatch, with a premium of around £1,000 for the Station Wagon estate.
-That means it can significantly undercut Focus prices and will be hugely cheaper than a comparable Golf.
-Fiat's targets here will be value-orientated platers in this class like Nissan's Pulsar, Kia's cee'd, Citroen's C4 and Hyundai's i30.
+So prices start at under £20,000.
+There's a choice of four trim levels for the Hatch - 'Tipo', 'City Life', 'Red' and the top SUV-style Tipo Cross (which costs from just under £23,000).
+There's no longer a Station Wagon estate variant.
+The asking figures mean that this car can significantly undercut Focus prices and will be hugely cheaper than a comparable Golf.

 Cost of Ownership